foliovision/businesspress/readme.txt

 ###You can disable the following capabilities

-* Install plugins/themes
-* Delete plugins/themes
-* Edit plugins/themes
-* Update plugins/themes
-* Activate plugins
+* Activate and deactivate plugins and themes
+* Update plugins and themes
+* Install, Edit and delete plugns and themes

 ###Coming soon